 In Disease SSDI Claim

-If you have a musculoskeletal impairment, i.e., some inability to walk or move that impairs your ability to perform everyday activities, such as the functions related to your job, you may have a disability that meets the criteria of the Listing of Impairments (the “Listings”), which enumerate the impairments considered severe enough to prevent an… Read More
+If you have a musculoskeletal system impairment, that is, an inability to walk or move that impairs your ability to perform everyday activities,you may have a disability that meets the criteria established by the Listing of Impairments.

-If you have a cardiovascular impairment that impairs your ability to perform everyday activities, such as performing those functions related to your job, you may have a disability that meets the criteria established by the Social Security Administration’s (SSA) Listings of Impairments (the “Listings”).
-The Listings detail impairments considered severe enough to prevent an individual… Read More
+If you have a cardiovascular impairment that impairs your ability to perform everyday activities, you may have a disability that meets the criteria established by the Social Security Administration’s (SSA) Listings of Impairments

 What Are The Grid Rules?